AI4Bharat/MILU/lm_eval/tasks/milu/README.md

 - `MODEL_NAME`: The name of the model from HuggingFace Model Hub
 - `EVAL_OUTPUT_PATH`: The directory to store evaluation results
-- `shots`: An array of few-shot settings to evaluate (default: 0, 1, 5)
+- `--num_fewshot`: The number of few-shot examples given to model for evaluation

 ## Supported Languages
 - Bengali